nold2/PythonFundamentalsLiveLessons/README.md

 ## How to use:
 1. docker-compose up -d

-2. docker exec -it anacondafull bash
+2. docker exec -it anaconda bash

-3. conda update conda

-4. conda update --all

-5. conda install -c conda-forge ipyml

-6. conda install nodejs

-7. jupyter labextension install @jupyter-widgets/jupyterlab-manager

-8. jupyter labextension install jupyter-matplotlib